doctrine/orm/docs/en/cookbook/dql-user-defined-functions.rst

 Registering your own DQL functions
 ----------------------------------

-You can register a function by adding them to the ORM configuration:
+You can register a function by adding it to the ORM configuration:

 .. code-block:: php